myguelangello/myguelangello/README.md

 - 🔥 I'm student of Sistemas e Mídias Digitais | UFC
 - 👀 I'm interested in Web development
-- 🌱 I'm currently learning NodeJs
+- 🌱 I'm currently studying Node.js
 - 💞️ I'm looking for an internship in a technology company as a front-end or back-end developer
 - 📫 How to reach me
      - Email: myguelangello@alu.ufc.br